 At three Children's Villages, we are caring for 47 unaccompanied children who have arrived on Italy's shores.
 We are preparing to support children through counselling, play and education in a child-friendly space in the south of the country.

 We are providing care to 30 unaccompanied children and young people at our Finnish SOS Youth Home and our Children's Village in Tapiola.

-Already, more than 270 refugee children have found a new home in Children's Villages in Austria and we are supporting 70 foster families in Vienna and Salazburg care for young refugees.
+Already, more than 270 refugee children have found a new home in Children's Villages in Austria and we are supporting 70 foster families in Vienna and Salzburg care for young refugees.
 We are also running a child-friendly space in Innsbruck.

-We are caring for 300 unaccompanied children and young people at several of our Children's Villages accross the country.
+We are caring for 300 unaccompanied children and young people at several of our Children's Villages across the country.
 We are also providing guest apartments, access to language courses and tutoring to several refugee families.